 - Outstanding written and verbal communication skills.
 Experienced and comfortable with presenting work to executives and large groups.
 Strong interpersonal, networking, and rapport-building skills with government partners, the executive team, team leads, and community partners.

 - Sound judgment, demonstrated ability in providing high integrity leadership, and capable of making smart decisions in the face of ambiguity and imperfect information.

-- A competitive salary, consistent with similar roles in other tech non-profits in the Bay Area where USDR is headquartered.
-The annual salary range for this role is $130,000-$160,000, depending on experience.
+- A competitive salary, consistent with similar roles in other tech non-profits in major U.S. metropolitan cities.
+The annual salary range for this role is $140,000 - $160,000 depending on experience.

-- A supportive community where everyone can thrive and find a balance between working hard to make a difference and taking care of themselves in a difficult time.
+- A supportive community where everyone can thrive and find a balance between working hard to make a difference and taking care of themselves.
 This means that we are committed to a fully remote work environment (for US-based employees) along with flexible schedules and time off policies that work with your life.

 Equal Employment Opportunity

 U.S. Digital Response is an Equal Opportunity/Affirmative Action Employer fully dedicated to achieving a diverse staff.
 All qualified applicants are encouraged to apply and will receive consideration for employment without regard to race, color, religion, national origin, age, sex (including pregnancy, gender identity and expression, and sexual orientation), disability status, protected veteran status, political party affiliation, or any other characteristic protected by law.